Islam in Maharashtra: Modern history

+Economic situation

+Muslims in Maharashtra are mainly an urban community.
+Economically they are much poorer than the general population, and 38% of Muslims described themselves as 'workers'.
+70% of Muslim workers are employed in semi-skilled or skilled manual labour, with fewer engaged in agricultural cultivation or labour.
+Although for Muslim women workers in rural areas agricultural labour is the dominant occupation.
+Much like the general population, Muslims are facing major unemployment especially for the youth and those living in urban areas.
+Muslims have a higher proportion of landless or those with small landholdings compared to the general population, and in urban areas mostly live in ghettoes without basic amenities.
+Higher fractions of Muslims live in slums compared to the general population.
+Average loan amounts given by banks is lower for Muslims compared to Buddhist or Sikh minorities.
+Muslims also have more political and administrative under-representation compared to the general population.

 Demographics

-According to 2011 Census, Muslims have a population of 12,971,152 in Maharashtra and make up 11.54% of the population.
+According to 2011 Census, Muslims have a population of 12,971,152 in Maharashtra and make up 11.54% of the population, making Islam the second most practiced religion after Hinduism.
 This is an increase from the 2001 census, when they made up 10.60% of the population.
 The vast majority of Muslims in Maharashtra live in urban areas: 73%, compared to 45% for Maharashtra as a whole.
 Overall Muslims are most concentrated in Marathwada, which was formerly part of Hyderabad State, and the Mumbai metropolitan area.
 Nagpur division in eastern Vidarbha, which was under direct Muslim rule very briefly, has a very low concentration of Muslims except for Nagpur city, and in rural areas there nearly the entire population is non-Muslim.

 Malegaon and Bhiwandi, both centres of the textile industry, have Muslim majorities.
 Other cities with a large Muslim population are Nanded and Aurangabad.